 - Hunting and fishing licenses apply.

 Canoes can be rented at the park office from the Friends of Lake Wissota State Park.
 Canoe, kayak rentals are also available from local vendors.
-The Friends of Lake Wissota are now selling firewood at the park office.
+The Friends of Lake Wissota sell firewood at the park office.
 Check with the park office for contact information.

 Friends group and volunteering